-We envision a future in which no Beaches resident goes hungry or is haunted by the fear of eviction.
-We are a community-based organization serving low income residents living in Jacksonville’s beach communities and serve residents of the following zip codes; 32233, 32266, 32250, 32082, 32224, and 32227 and rely heavily on community support to assist our neighbors in times of need.
+We are a 501(c)(3) community-based organization serving low income residents living in Jacksonville’s beach communities and serve residents of the following zip codes; 32233, 32266, 32250, 32082, 32224, and 32227.
+We rely heavily on community support to assist our neighbors in times of need.
 To prevent homelessness, we provide emergency assistance to cover overdue rent and utility payments.
 To help families struggling with food insecurity, we operate two client-choice food pantries; one in Jacksonville Beach and one in Mayport.
-Our 6,500 SF “Grace Garden” supports our pantry operation by supply several tons of fresh organic produce to our pantries each year.
+Our 6,500 SF “Grace Garden” supports our pantry operation by supplying several tons of fresh organic produce to our pantries each year.

-BEAM At a Glance 2015
+BEAM At a Glance 2017

-(January through December 2015)
+(January through December 2017)

-- 533,196 pounds or $906,433 worth of food distributed to BEAM families: the equivalent of 444,330 meals
+749,394 pounds or $1,251,487 worth of food distributed to BEAM families; the equivalent of 624,495 meals.